Minimal velocity bound for Schroedinger-type operator with fractional powers: Maximal velocity bound

 satisfies that $\tilde{\Psi}_\rho(s)=\Psi_\rho(s)$ for $s\in\mathbb{R}$ and that

 for $N\in\mathbb{N}$, where $\bar{\partial_z}=(\partial_{{\rm Re}z}+{\rm i}\partial_{{\rm Im}z})/2$.
-One of the most effective applications of the almost analytic extension is the Helffer--Sj\"ostrand formula (\cite{DeGe}, Propositions C.2.1 and C.2.2).
+One of the most effective applications of the almost analytic extension is the Helffer--Sj\"ostrand formula originated by \cite[Proposition 7.2]{HeSj} (see also \cite[Theorem 1.17]{Iso}).
 Unfortunately, we can not apply this formula to $\Psi_\rho(|D|^2)$ directly because $\rho>0$.
 However, when $0<\rho<1$, we can consider commutator expansions with a function of $x$ by applying the Helffer--Sj\"ostrand formula to $\Psi_\rho/(1+s)$ instead of $\Psi_\rho$.
-The more general settings of the commutator expansions are referred to \cite{Iso}, Definition 3.1 in Chapter 4 (see also \cite{DeGe}, Lemma C.3.1).
+The more general settings of the commutator expansions are referred to \cite[Lemma C.3.1]{DeGe} and \cite[Definition 4.11]{Iso}.